Skip to Main Content

 The Art Program as Architecture of Attention

 What separates the guest experience here from standard large-format hotels is the degree to which art functions as genuine infrastructure rather than lobby decoration.
-The property holds a significant collection of contemporary works by Korean and international artists, positioned throughout corridors, public spaces, and the resort's internal zones in a way that requires the guest to move through the collection rather than step around it.
+The property holds a collection of contemporary works by Korean and international artists, positioned throughout corridors and public spaces.
 This is a deliberate service philosophy decision: slowing arrival and departure rituals, giving guests a reason to linger in transitional spaces rather than retreat immediately to rooms.

 The internal structure of the resort, which encompasses entertainment venues, multiple dining and drinking outlets, wellness facilities, and the casino component, is designed around continuous discovery at human pace.
 That design principle reflects a broader shift in how integrated resort operators in East Asia have approached the post-COVID guest: the assumption is now that the most valuable thing a resort can offer is not a single headline amenity but an environment where the guest rarely needs to leave, and rarely wants to.
 The Art Paradiso within Paradise City extends this logic into its accommodation tier, positioning art curation as a room-level experience rather than a common-area feature.